KatacodaTest/katacoda-scenarios/edgetutorial/step3.md

 # Generate Certificates

+This step generates the certificates necessary for kubeedge setup.

 RootCA certificate and a cert/key pair is required to have a setup for KubeEdge.

 Same cert/key pair can be used in both cloud and edge.